Edupala

 Angular search example using custom pipe

-Step 1: Create custom search pipe
+Step 1: Create custom search pipe to filter by countries names

 Angular doesn’t have a search filter pipe, so we will create our own custom search pipe to perform an Angular search filter on the input field.
 Let’s first create a custom pipe using the following command: